AbdurRahman9594/mlops-predict-customer-feelings/README.md

 streamlit run streamlit_app.py
 ______________________________________________________________________________________________
-Also, you can also visualize zenml and mlflow dashboards by running zenml up and the mlflow link obtained when you run the commands.
+Also, you can also visualize zenml and mlflow dashboards by running "zenml up" and the mlflow link obtained when you run the commands.

 That's all.
 Hope it works for you.